cortexrd/Knack-Toolkit-Library/README.md

 Referred to as the **iFrameWnd**, it\'s a hidden utility page that is dynamically created at the bottom of the main app page.
 It contains various views to implement system status, user preferences, remote SW updates and logging features.
-You may even add your own views in there if you need any.
+You may even add your own views if you need any.
 The idea is to be at two places at the same time: The main app page that changes as the user navigates around, and that invisible iFrameWnd that stays with us to serve various functions in the background.
 When the user logs-in, the authentication token is conveniently shared with the iFrameWnd, allowing us to log-in seamlessly and do API calls.
-If desired, it is possible to send/receive information to/from both windows using the powerful [wndMsg](#windows-messaging) feature.
+If desired, it is possible to exchange information between both windows using the powerful [wndMsg](#windows-messaging) feature.

 ### Usage